-1-Sentence-Summary: The Hero With a Thousand Faces analyzes the humankind from a mythological and symbolystic point of view to prove that all humans have similar core concepts written in them, such as the monomyth, which is a way of narrating stories that people from all over the world do alike.
+1-Sentence-Summary: The Hero With a Thousand Faces analyzes humankind from a mythological and symbolistic point of view to prove that all humans have similar core concepts written in them, such as the monomyth, which is a way of narrating stories that people from all over the world use to connect with one another.

 Read in: 4 minutes

 Favorite quote from the author:

 Humans use mythology to make sense of life.
 Joseph Campbell was fascinated with mysticism and the human psyche.
 He spent his entire life studying the two.
 The Hero With a Thousand Faces is the culmination of his findings, presenting “The Hero’s Journey.”
 It’s a universal arc of character development we all go through — and that we use to share our experiences with one another.

 This explains why we all tell stories in similar ways.
 The “Monomyth,” Campbell calls it.
 He suggests we all study it in order to discover our spiritual side and decide how exactly we want to live out our destiny.
 The book is packed with evergreen lessons and a great amount of wisdom, which is exactly what the hero of the story — us — can expect to find on their journey.

 Here are 3 lessons to help you understand the monomyth and become the hero of your life: